Lebanon crisis: hundreds killed and more than 90,000 displaced as fighting escalates

 How can I support the Lebanese Red Cross?

 The best and quickest way to help people in Lebanon is by donating to the Gaza Crisis Appeal.
-Donations to this appeal will go towards supporting people who need it most, including in Lebanon and Gaza.
+Donations to this appeal will go toward supporting people who need it most, including in Lebanon and Gaza.

 What is the situation in Israel?